 Other refinements just out include a battery of admin account protections, including two-factor authentication that makes slick use of SMS messaging and a decent change management audit log that includes email alerts on config changes.
 At the same time, Meraki has some work to do on the notion of role-based admin privileges, but I’m sure it’ll get it right in the near future based on my perception of the company's responsiveness.
 It’s important to remember that feature adds and improvements and code upgrades happen without customer intervention, which is part of the draw of the solution.

 Back to the full disclosure thing.
 Right now I am admittedly a bit high on Meraki.
 I like what I’ve seen and what its road map looks like.
 But I have yet to bring my first Meraki site up, and so can't speak with an experienced testimony.
 I am keeping an open mind about potential success and disappointment as I leave my Cisco comfort zone a little bit to ply the Meraki waters for real after a coming flight to London.
 In no way does Meraki threaten my Big Cisco Wireless Enterprise WLAN, for a number of reasons.
-But this is certainly exciting stuff, and if you get the chance to test drive one of the latest cloud wireless (and wired) network solutions, the ride is certainly worth taking.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+But this is certainly exciting stuff, and if you get the chance to test drive one of the latest cloud wireless (and wired) network solutions, the ride is certainly worth taking.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio